Meet our PhD students:

-Jiho Park received her BA in social welfare from Seoul Women’s University and her MA in social welfare from Seoul National University (SNU) in South Korea.
+Jiho Park received her MA in social welfare from Seoul National University (SNU) in South Korea.
 Her master’s thesis investigated adolescents’ suicidal behavior with a focus on the mediating effects of social support and coping strategies.
 After graduating, she worked as social worker and counselor at SNU for 4 years, where she mainly facilitated mentoring programs to freshmen with adaptation difficulties in campus life.
-She also managed a volunteering program, matching volunteers with community welfare agencies.
 During her study and work at SNU, she was involved in a variety of research projects, one of which was to evaluate the effectiveness of early childhood intervention in impoverished families.
 Her primary research area focuses on vulnerable child and adolescent development and its related social welfare services and policies.
-She is especially interested in the relationships between risk factors triggered by poverty as well as the role of poverty itself and children’s’ developmental outcomes.
+She is especially interested in the relationships between housing/neighborhood and child development.
+Advanced to candidacy in the Spring of 2019.

 Weidi Qin graduated from Washington University in St. Louis with MSW and MPH degrees.
 Her primary research interests are health promotion for older adults, productive aging, and health and aging policy.
 She has been selected for the 7th cohort of the AGE SW Gerontological Social Work Pre-Dissertation Initiative, which will provide her with support for the dissertation process.
 Also, working as a health policy research assistant at Washington University, she had research experience in comparing health and aging policy in China and the US and assisted in a research project on Medicare and marketplace health insurance.
 She has also worked for the Center for Social Development (CSD), where she conducted translation work on lifelong asset building and was exposed to research projects on the Individual Development Account Program.
 In 2015, she had the opportunity to present her study findings on increasing older adult skills and capacity through health program volunteer engagement at the Aging in America Conference held by American Society on Aging (ASA).
 Her practicum at MSW/MPH program focused on working with older immigrants, and evaluation of health programs for older adults using both quantitative and qualitative analysis.